bitovi/hatchify/packages/react-rest/README.md

    npm create vite@latest react-rest-app -- --template react-ts
    ```

-3. Move into the “react-rest-app” directory and install the node modules:
+3. Move into the `/react-rest-app` directory and install the node modules:

    ```
    cd react-rest-app